bdwilliams/vagrant-base-lamp/README.md

 	cp sites.cfg.dist sites.cfg

-Edit this file to reflect the host you will be accessing via your browser and the directory located in the www/ directory (Example: www.yourhost.dev:yourhost)
+Edit the sites.cfg file to reflect the host you will be accessing via your browser and the directory located in the www/ directory.
+(Example: www.yourhost.dev:yourhost)

 ### Finally